ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 * From now on, after pressing Remittance, you can choose the saved account, then input the amount.

 You can also give cash to the Finance role (currently Gary).
 This person can also assist you in making the bank transfers, so please don't hesitate to ask!

+## YWAM Japan National Office Fee

+Each YWAM Japan staff member is required to send **¥1,000** to the YWAM Japan National Office each month.
+It is each staff member's responsibility to send this.

+### How to make payment

+The YWAM Japan National Office JP Bank account number is: **10180-66612671**

+You can send via the same methods as the YWAM Sendai contribution (online or ATM).

 ## Financial Records & Budgeting